Java 8 Default Methods Tutorial

 single method in interface

-, it breaks everything.
-You need to add its implementation in every class that implements List
+List, it breaks everything.
+You need to add its implementation in every class that implements List interface.
+Imagine in real world how many custom classes would change.

 So for backward compatibility, Java 8 cleverly added Default Methods.